Mulpeter91/Github-Actionman/README.md

 One of the ways this is made easy is that actions can come with integration with the dependant technologies you need

+# Hosting

+Github actions are executed on github servers, but you can host your own if you choose.
+It is important to note that jobs listed within a workflow are run on different github servers.
+By default the jobs in a workflow run in parallel but in the event you want them to wait you can use the 'needs' keyword in dependent jobs

 # Powershell